 - Hire an experienced, successful, strong Realtor to guide and represent you, so that you get good advice on pricing, staging, inspections (and providers), etc. A good listing agent will hire a professional photographer so that your home is in its best light on the MLS and the many websites which will showcase it.
 Lesser agents will take photos of the home with their mobile phone, will not create good marketing pieces, and may not be able to tell you want you need to hear (only what you want to hear).

 - Make yourself scarce at showings.
+This is especially important now, but even without the pandemic it’s a strategy for success.
 You may feel that you should be there to point out the many features of the home, but often this is not as helpful as you might think.
 Buyers like to look, or have their own real estate agent point out things, and be able to chat privately – and they cannot do that if you are there.
 If there are special features that you do not want buyers to miss, please make sure your Realtor knows and it can go into the multiple listing description, the flier, or both.
 (Or you could even have a note on the wall “hardwood under carpets” or whatever it might be.)

 - Price the home competitively, just below what you believe to be market value.
 Don’t just consider the sold properties, also look at the pendings and the available homes for sale as the latter are your direct competition.
 If you price it too high, especially today, buyers will think you want even more and will not offer at all.
 Each house or townhome is unique, but in many cases, listing a home 5% under where it ought to comp out will bring in enough offers to send the price much higher, perhaps 10% or more over list price if all other conditions are right.